ShovalBenjer/ShovalBenjer/README.md

 <br/>
 <div align="center">

-🔭 I’m currently working on Machine Learning projects, focusing on deep learning models using TensorFlow and PyTorch, including predictive analysis for the banking sector and football image processing.
+🔭 I’m currently working on Machine Learning projects, including real-time hand-tracking apps for accessibility, predictive analysis for the banking sector, and football image processing using TensorFlow, PyTorch, and MediaPipe.

-🌱 I’m learning cloud computing with IBM on edX, quantum algorithms, and further exploring NLP applications in data analysis projects.
+🌱 I’m exploring deep learning models for computer vision and gesture recognition, advancing my skills in Spark for big data analysis, and researching innovative solutions for phantom limb pain treatment.

-💬 Ask me about Python, Pandas, SQL, Optuna, PowerBI, or any of my ongoing projects here.
+💬 Ask me about Python, Pandas, SQL, Optuna, Spark, PowerBI, or any of my ongoing projects in accessibility technology or predictive modeling.

-⚡ Fun fact: I'm fascinated by the challenge of turning complex datasets into actionable strategies, and I love exploring the cutting-edge world of quantum algorithms and time crystals.
+⚡ Fun fact: I enjoy transforming complex problems into impactful solutions and diving into emerging technologies like quantum algorithms and neurofeedback systems.
  </div>

 <div align="center">